Sinead-M/HostelWorld/README.md

 #### Exercise Two Comments -

-Browser redirected tests to "https://hostelworld.com/pwa/" in consistently which had different element ID's to "https://hostelworld.com".
-Added if statements to test both flows
+Browser redirected tests to "https://hostelworld.com/pwa/" randomly which had different element ID's to "https://hostelworld.com".
+Added if statements to test both flows but was difficult to predict which URL it would direct to.

 #### Exercise Three Comments -